GSTC Mission and ImpactsTim Hocking2023-11-23T18:02:48+08:00

 Providing Assurance for Sustainable Tourism

 Accreditation: GSTC partners with ASI (Assurance Services International) to provide accreditation services for Certification Bodies that certify hotels/accommodations and tour operators as sustainable.
 GSTC also provides accreditation services for Certification Bodies that certify destinations as sustainable.
 This provides the marketplace a credible means of selecting Certification Bodies that have been verified by an impartial, credible assurance provider.

 GSTC-Recognition: GSTC provides a formal indication of other standards that align with the GSTC Criteria.
 GSTC-Recognized means that a sustainable tourism standard has been deemed equivalent to the GSTC Criteria for sustainable tourism.
 This designation is made by GSTC’s expert, independent Assurance Panel.
-GSTC-Recognized refers to a standard or a system and does NOT mean that the Certification Body using the standard is accredited.
+GSTC-Recognized refers to a standard and does NOT mean that the Certification Body using the standard is accredited.

 What is the difference between certification and accreditation?
 Organizations get certified by a Certification Body, and Certification Bodies get accredited by an Accreditation Body.
 Both levels, certification and accreditation, exist to provide evidence of neutrality and competence in the process of certification.